Sew le sew: Synopsis

 This drama begins with an upper-class family.
 The family consists of Mesfin and his beloved wife Mahlet and their son Biruk.
 Mesfin and Mahlet struggle with a villainous character by the name of Asnake.
 He is an old friend of Mesfin's, but throughout time, Mesfin starts to realize the severity of Asnake’s evil actions.
 The hostility Asnake produces creates a large span of chaos, not only disrupting Mesfin’s family, but the families of many others.
 He has hidden criminal records of several illegal activities, such as smuggling goods and money laundering, and the police have come short to finding them.

 Mesfin's son Biruk falls in love with Medhanit, a girl who has a brother named Tamerat and an overly protective mother.
-Through a series of events, Asnake ends up sending one of his henchman to kill Tamerat by chocking him to death right outside of Mesfin’s home.
+Through a series of events, Asnake ends up sending one of his henchmen to kill Tamerat by choking him to death right outside of Mesfin’s home.
 This single event is what pushes the story forward and creates multiple outlying storylines (minus Sosina and Adunya).
 Biruk, Mesfin’s son, ends up being falsefully blamed for the murder of Tamerat.

 After multiple events and characters going through what seems like hell, all the evidence ends up pointing back to Asnake.
 Knowing that he has lost, his burning jealousy enrages and he decides to kill Mesfin and Mahlet.
-He is not successful though and is shot to death by Mahlet at a top story of a construction building.
+He is not successful though and is shot by Mahlet at a top story of a construction building.
 Ultimately, he falls down to his death and is impaled by a stick of wood in his abdomen.